-I received my B.S. in Cell and Molecular Biology and Master’s in Biology at California State University.
 During my undergraduate career at Cal State Northridge, I conducted research in Dr. Jonathan Kelber’s Developmental Oncogene lab studying the mechanisms governing breast and pancreatic cancer.
 I continued in the Kelber lab for my Master’s thesis examining novel regulators of regeneration in the zebrafish caudal fin.
 At Stanford, I aim to continue my interest in stem cell biology as a potential therapy for degenerative diseases.

-I received my B.S. in Biochemistry and Biophysics from Oregon State University in 2012.
 After graduating, I worked in Dr. Richard Sherwood's lab at Brigham and Women's Hospital, where I researched methods for directed stem cell reprogramming.

 I am currently investigating how epigenetic signatures correlate with macrophage phagocytic phenotypes in Dr. Irv Weissman's lab.
 In my spare time, I enjoy hiking, cooking, and playing piano.